-In our previous blog articles, we’ve discussed reasons why you should negotiate rates with your shipping carrier and even tips on how to prepare for negotiations.
+In our previous blog articles, we’ve discussed why you should negotiate rates with your shipping carrier, even tips on preparing for negotiations.
 Now, we’ll discuss WHAT to negotiate.
-You may hear some say that this fee can be negotiated or that fee cannot be negotiated, but the bottom line is this – you won’t know if you don’t ask.
-This is not a full list of all negotiable FedEx and UPS value added services, just a few that will make the largest impact on your transportation costs.
+Parcel service fee negotiation is important.
+You may hear some say fee XYZ can be negotiated or fee ABC cannot be negotiated.
+But the bottom line is this – you won’t know if you don’t ask.
+This is not a full list of all negotiable FedEx and UPS value-added services, just a few that will make the largest impact on your transportation costs.

-RESIDENTIAL SURCHARGE: This UPS surcharge applies to ANY delivery to or pick-up request from a home location – yes, even if you are a business but operate out of your home.
-One of our clients was able to negotiate this surcharge down from the normal $3.50 Air and 3-Day Select and $3.10 for Ground to an average of $2.18.
-This may not seem like a significant amount, but this particular client was charged a Residential Surcharge over 1500 times in one week – which turned out to be over 5% of their total shipping cost.
+FedEx and UPS apply a residential delivery charge to ANY delivery to or pick-up request from a home location.
+Even if you are a business but operate out of your home.
+One of our clients negotiated this surcharge down from the normal $4.95 express and $4.35 for ground to a 35% reduction.
+This may not seem like a significant amount, but this particular client was charged a residential surcharge over 1500 times in one week, which turned out to be over 5% of their total shipping cost.

 Here, you have a minimum amount fee and a set fee for declared value over $100 that can be negotiated.
 If you don’t like what your carrier is charging, or if they will not negotiate these terms, there’s always a third-party insurance company.
 Take U-Pic, for example.
 U-Pic claims to save you up to 85% on shipping insurance all while shipping with the same carrier.
 Let me repeat that: you ship with the same carrier for a fraction of the price.

-LARGE PACKAGE SURCHARGE: A Large Package Surcharge will be applied when its length plus girth [(2 x width) + (2 x height)] combined exceeds 130 inches.
+A Large Package Surcharge will be applied when its length plus girth [(2 x width) + (2 x height)] combined exceeds 130 inches.
 Large Packages are subject to a minimum billable weight of 90 pounds.
-The set fee for large package surcharge is $57.50, but again, we have seen this negotiated down by 50%.
+The set fee for a large package surcharge is $105 to $130, but again, we have seen this negotiated down by 50%.